sprucelabsai/sprucebot-skills-kit/docs/server.md

 # Your Skill's Server
-A Skill is comprised of a `Server` and an `Interface`.
-The `Server` is powered by [`sprucebot-skills-kit-server`](https://github.com/sprucelabsai/sprucebot-skills-kit-server), which depends heavily on [koa](http://koajs.com) for handling requests.
+A Skill is comprised of a `server` and an `interface`.
+The `server` is powered by [`sprucebot-skills-kit-server`](https://github.com/sprucelabsai/sprucebot-skills-kit-server), which depends heavily on [koa](http://koajs.com) for handling requests.

-Your Skill's `Interface` can never talk directly to `Sprucebot`.
-The `Server` proxies all request.
+Your Skill's `interface` can never talk directly to Sprucebot.
+The `server` proxies all request.

 ### `Server` is more than just a proxy

-Your `Server` does a lot more than just proxy request.
+Your `server` does a lot more than just proxy request.
 It also houses your Skill's business logic using utilities, services, data models, and event listeners.

 ## Controllers
 Inside `server/controllers/1.0` you'll see 3 folders; `guest`, `owner`, & `teammate`.
 The controller system is pretty dumb; Simply put a `.js` file inside of `controllers` and it'll be loaded.
 A `controller` is a function that accepts a [koa-router](https://github.com/alexmingoia/koa-router).
-Note, putting a `controller` in side the `teammate` folder does not make all the routes defined in it only available to teammates.
+Note, putting a `controller` in side the `teammate` folder does **not** make all the routes defined in it only available to teammates.
 You must start the route with `/api/1.0/teammate/*` to restrict by role.

 ## Routes
 Each `controller.js` must return a function that accepts a [koa-router](https://github.com/alexmingoia/koa-router).